ravsamhq/notify-slack-action/README.md

 You can use these to construct custom `notification_title`, `message_format` and `footer`.

-> In order to use `{workflow_url}`, specify as the token input as `token: ${{ secrets.GITHUB_TOKEN }}`.
+> In order to use `{workflow_url}`, specify the `token` input as `token: ${{ secrets.GITHUB_TOKEN }}`.

 The above mentioned strings are available by default.
-However, you can use the following method to ue any kind of data available in GitHub Actions:
+However, you can use the following method to use any kind of data available in GitHub Actions:

-1. Add the following step to get all the information related to your Github context
+1. Add the following step to get all the information related to your GitHub context

 ```yml
 steps: